 - For more information, visit the Sallie Mae Smart Option website or call 1-877-279-7172.

-You and your family are encouraged to research loans to find a product that best meets your needs.
+Clark University will accept any private loan you and your family find.
+Clark encourages you to research loans to find a product that best meets your needs.

 The university will process a loan from any lender or agency.